 If you are not satisfied with the amount of cover you are offered, you can negotiate with your insurer or shop around other insurers.

+Often insurers are entitled to decide whether to repair, replace or cash settle a claim.
 Look for something like this in your policy:

 We will decide how we settle your claim if your contents or valuable items suffer loss or damage, we will decide whether to